broadinstitute/polyphonia/README.md

 `--out-temp`
 `--overwrite`

-By default, the main output, the [potential cross-contamination table](#potential-cross-contamination-table), are printed to a file named `potential_cross-contamination.txt` in the current working directory within the container, and all output figures, intermediate files, and temporary files are printed to the current working directory within the container.
+By default, the main output file, the [potential cross-contamination table](#potential-cross-contamination-table), is printed to a file named `potential_cross-contamination.txt` in the current working directory within the container, and all output figures, intermediate files, and temporary files are printed to the current working directory within the container.

 You can set the output file path for the [potential cross-contamination table](#potential-cross-contamination-table) using `--output`.